Medical Negligence Solicitors in Bath

 Will I have to go to court?

-If the other party denies responsibility even though we are confident we can prove it, or you can’t agree on a fair amount of compensation, we may recommend you submit your claim to the Court or a judge to review the case and make a decision.
-It can take 12-18 months to have a court date assigned, and we will continue to negotiate on your behalf up until you walk into the courtroom.
+Perhaps the other party denies responsibility even though we are confident we can prove it.
+Or you can’t agree on a fair amount of compensation.
+Accordingly, we may submit your claim to the Court or a judge to review the case and make a decision.
+It can take 12-18 months to assign a court date.
+Accordingly, we will continue to negotiate on your behalf up until you walk into the courtroom.

 Am I eligible?